JetBrains/intellij-sdk-docs/plugin_repository/feature_extractor.md

 You should extend [FileTypeFactory](https://github.com/JetBrains/intellij-community/blob/master/platform/platform-api/src/com/intellij/openapi/fileTypes/FileTypeFactory.java) and feed supported file extensions in `createFileTypes(FileTypeConsumer)`.
 Values of `FileTypeConsumer` are analyzed by the `feature extractor`.

-An advertisement for plugins which support the _\*.d_ Extension Type:
+An suggestion to install plugins which support the _\*.d_ Extension Type:

 ![File Extensions Type of Feature](img/feature_extractor_extensions.png)